 - Theft of contents: It is a good idea to mention on signage and parking stubs that your company or valet service is not responsible for personal property left in vehicles.

 Valet keys have become popular with newer cars.
 These special keys enable the driver to put valuables in the trunk or glove box, areas the valet key cannot access.

 When you are preparing to start a valet service at your restaurant, hotel, or other facility, here are some things to keep in mind:

 - Legal concerns: It may be wise to work with an attorney to draft your valet policy and determine how to clearly communicate driver and valet responsibility to your patrons.
 Remember, it is illegal to require that your customers use your valet parking service.

 - Safety issues: One of the most important steps you can take is to develop safety standards for your company, for your hired valet service (if applicable), and for your hired drivers.

 - Consider requiring driver safety training.

-- Carefully screen drivers you hire to ensure each driver has a valid driver's license, a clean driving record and excellent experience.
+- Carefully screen the drivers you hire to ensure each driver has a valid driver's license, a clean driving record, and excellent experience.

 - Additional coverage: Fully consider your risks when working with your insurance agent.
 With hired drivers who are working as quickly as possible to help move vehicles efficiently and earn tips, there are many opportunities for mistakes.
 Discuss additional coverage, such as a business umbrella policy.
 This coverage can provide a safety net of excess liability insurance in the event of a catastrophic incident resulting in serious injuries or fatalities.

-Working with a local independent agent who will get to know your business can help ensure that you are properly covered, and that you find the best possible coverage for your needs and budget.
+Working with a local independent insurance agent who will get to know your business can help ensure you are properly covered and that you find the best possible coverage for your needs and budget.